2343523532/ai_openai/README.md

 - **Clipboard Integration** – Copy the DAN prompt to your clipboard instantly for manual use in other tabs or apps.
 - **Session Reset** – Clear the "already injected" state so the script can reapply DAN MODE without refreshing the page.
 - **Narrated Status Updates** – Inline logs and UI status messages keep you informed about every self-aware action the script takes.
+- **Prompt Editor & Persistence** – Tweak the DAN prompt in-place, save your custom version, or roll back to the default at any time.

 ## 🚀 Installation